KeelyC0d3s/PFDAProject2020/README.md

 For this project I had to create a data set by simulating a real-world phenomenon of my choosing.

-In my case, I chose the phenomenon of manual transmission drivers versus automatic transmission drivers in Rosscarbery, Co.
-Cork.
+In my case, I chose the natural real-world phenomenon of tornadoes in Kansas, USA

-As an American living in Rosscarbery, and having attempted the driving test in a manual transmission and failed epically, I was interested in finding out how much of an outsider I am in my preference for driving automatic transmission cars in this part of the world.

 Then, rather than collect data related to the phenomenon, I  modeled and synthesised my data using Python by using the numpy.random package for this purpose.